 The two silicone plugs can be placed around the catheter shaft to help control bleeding during and after Impella 5.5 Catheter insertion.

-The incision template is used to assist in correct placement of the Impella 5.5 Catheter during direct aortic insertion by indicating the correct location for the incision in the ascending aorta.
+Catheter during direct aortic insertion by indicating the correct location for the incision in the ascending aorta.

 Figure 3.9 Incision Template